flyboi96/HCMLE/README.md

 ## 📝 License

 This project is open-source under the MIT License.
-You’re welcome to explore, fork, or use it as inspiration for your own learning path.
+Feel free to fork, adapt, or use this project as inspiration for your own ML learning journey.